IamFedorM/IamFedorM/README.md

 🛠 Technical Skills:

 Data Analysis: Advanced skills in Power BI and Excel for data visualization and analytics.

 Database Management: Proficient in SQL, adept at querying and managing large datasets.

 Programming Basics: Familiar with the basics of Python and R for data manipulation and analysis.

 📈 Professional Highlights:

-Demonstrated adaptability and problem-solving skills in dynamic environments, notably at LLC TRANSCOMMERCE SERVICE RUS.
+Demonstrated adaptability and problem-solving skills in dynamic environments, notably at LLC TRANSCOMMERCE SERVICE.

 Successfully managed cross-cultural transitions and diverse academic projects, showcasing flexibility and a quick learning curve.

 🔍 Currently Exploring: